- Developers

 The Ethereum ecosystem offers useful developer tools for building Ethereum DApps.
 Look for programmers with good knowledge of the following for DApps development:

-• MetaMask: It’s a browser extension as well as an Ethereum wallet.
-You can use it to buy real as well as dummy Ether.
+- MetaMask: It’s a browser extension and an Ethereum wallet.
+You can use it to buy real and dummy Ether.
 You need real Ether to deploy your DApps on Ethereum, and you test it using dummy Ether.

 Depending on your use case, you might need to use technologies like IPFS (Inter-Planetary File System).
 Note that Ethereum is still a new technology.

-Conduct appropriate background and expertise checks with due diligence before hiring developers.
+Conduct appropriate background and expertise checks with due diligence before hiring blockchain developers.

 Read our article for more information on DApps development.

-If you find yourself lacking the required skills or experience to create your own blockchain product then why not take a moment to describe your project to us at DevTeam.Space via this link so that we can get in touch to answer any questions you might have.
+If you find yourself lacking the required skills or experience to create your own blockchain product then why not take a moment to describe your project to us at DevTeam.Space so that we can get in touch to answer any questions you might have.

-Should you require a developer or dev team then our community of field expert software designers and engineers have all the expertise and skillsets you will need to ensure your project is a success.
+Should you require a developer or development team, our community of expert software designers and engineers, have all the expertise and skillsets you need to ensure your project succeeds.

 A large number of DApps are built on the Ethereum platform.
 Ethereum’s smart contract functionality and developer-friendly ecosystem have attracted a lot of blockchain projects, including DApps for decentralized finance, non-fungible token marketplaces, etc.